sadekhinformatique/iqra_apk/README.md

 ## Support

-For issues or questions, please contact the development team.
+For issues or questions, please open an issue on [GitHub](https://github.com/sadekhinformatique/iqra_apk/issues).